 The current Food and Drug Administration (FDA) labeling requirement (i.e., the package insert) for a Mo-99/Tc-99m generator states that each eluate should be tested for Mo-99 content to verify it does not exceed the stipulated limit of 0.15 μ Ci of Mo-99 per mCi of Tc-99m at the time of patient administration.
 The originally proposed paragraph (b) of § 35.204 with its requirement to comply with § 35.204(a) essentially makes the NRC regulation equivalent to the FDA labeling requirements.
 The draft final NRC regulation, specifically, the passage that includes the language, "...at the time of elution...," is unnecessary and confusing.
-Therefore, the ACMUI and its Rulemaking Sub-Committee recommend that the NRC adopt the FDA-approved package insert for parent-breakthrough limits for radioisotope generators.
+Therefore, the ACMUI and its Rulemaking Sub-Committee suggest that the NRC consider in future rulemaking adoption of the FDA-approved package inserts for parent-breakthrough limits for radioisotope.